moore3930/moore3930.github.io/index.md

 My name is Di Wu 吴迪

-I have three years of work experience, successively engaged in algorithm-related work in Alibaba (2018-2019), Baidu (2019-2020), and Microsoft (Now).
+I have three years of industrial experience, successively engaged in algorithm-related work in Alibaba (2018-2019), Baidu (2019-2020), and Microsoft (Now).
 I mainly focus on Natural Language Processing and Computational Advertising.

 Before that, I got my M.Phil degree from EECS at Peking University (2015-2018).

 I persue the fundamental principles of human language through a spectrum of learning problems, with particular focus on structured prediction and text generation.
 I derive probabilistic models guided by Bayesian perspectives, equipped with modern neural architectures, utilizing efficient inference, and grounded to linguistics and real-world scenarios.

 In terms of specific topics, I am interested in
 * NLP: Cross-lingual, Machine Translation, Natural Language Understanding.